overthaught-lgtm/ticonderoga/README.md

 # TICONDEROGA SYSTEMS HOLDINGS
-## ticonderoga.online — Deployment Package
+## ticonderogasystem.xyz — Deployment Package

 ### Deploy to Vercel
 1. Copy all files in this folder into your GitHub repo (overthaught-lgtm/Ticonderoga-SYS)